syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

     RecurrenceId = 1
 };
 RecursiveAppointmentCollection.Add(changedEvent);
-//Adding custom appointment collection to the ItemsSource of SfScheduler. this.Schedule.ItemsSource = RecursiveAppointmentCollection;
+//Adding business object collection to the ItemsSource of SfScheduler. this.Schedule.ItemsSource = RecursiveAppointmentCollection;
 {% endhighlight %}
 {% endtabs %}